Announcing Social Collateral from Draft.dev

 Our Offering: Social Media Collateral for Technical Content

-To solve both of the above problems, we’re now offering social media collateral as an add-on service to our clients.
+To solve both of the above problems, we’re now including social media collateral in our service offering.

 - Social media posts that you can schedule on your company Twitter and Linkedin accounts